jfreeland/trace/README.md

 https://github.com/docker/for-mac/issues/1381.
 Go to Docker Preferences ->
 Docker Engine -> set `"experimental": true`, and Apply & Restart.

+I have not tried this on Docker for Windows.

 To get started:

 ```